-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments of each plan was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for the 10-year period from 2014-2023 were provided by the plan's investment consultant(s).
+Best estimates of arithmetic real rates of return for the 10-year period from 2015-2024 were based upon capital market assumptions provided by the plan investment consultant.